NetComposer/nksip/doc/plugins/registrar.md

 This plugin provides a full registrar server implementation according to RFC3261. _Path_ is also supported, according to RFC3327.
 It uses by default the built-in, RAM-only store, but can be configured to use any other database implementing callback [sip_registrar_store/2](#sip_registrar_store2).
 Each started SipApp activating this plugin maintains a fully independent set of registrations.

-Once activated,
+Once activated, the following happens:
+* When a new _REGISTER_request arrives, you have two options:
+  * Not implementing `sip_register/2` in you SipApp callback function.
+In this case, the request will be processed automatically.
+  * Implementing your own `sip_register/`.
+You must inspect the request, and, in case you want it to be process, call [request/1](#request1)
+  *

-When a new _REGISTER_ request arrives at a SipApp, and if you order to `process` the request in [sip_route/6](../reference/callback_functions.md#sip_route5) callback, NkSIP will try to call [sip_register/3](../reference/callback_functions.md#sip_register3) callback if it is defined in yor SipApp's callback module.
+When a new _REGISTER_ request arrives at a SipApp, and if you order to `process` the request in [sip_route/6](../reference/callback_functions.md#sip_route5) callback, NkSIP will try to call [sip_register/2](../reference/callback_functions.md#sip_register2) callback if it is defined in yor SipApp's callback module.
 If it is not defined there, NkSIP will process the request automatically.
 If you implement `sip_register/3` to customize the registration process you should call [request/1](#request1) directly.

 Use [find/4](#find4) or [qfind/4](qfind4) to search for a specific registration's contacts, and [is_registered/1](#is_registered1) to check if the _Request-URI_ of a specific request is registered.

+_REGISTER_ will also be added to all generated _Allow_ headers.

 ## Dependant Plugins